Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 }
 ```

 After setting the values for the required properties, the module can be deployed.
-This minimal configuration automatically sets best-practices from reliability and security with default values, which you can always override.
+This minimal configuration automatically sets best-practices from the [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/) for reliability and security with default values, which you can always override.

+{{< hint type=note >}}
+The Bicep VSCode extension is reading metadata through [this JSON file](https://live-data.bicep.azure.com/module-index).
+All modules are added to this file, as part of the publication process.
+This lists all the modules marked as Published or Orphaned on the [AVM Bicep module index pages](https://aka.ms/AVM/ModuleIndex/Bicep).
+{{< /hint >}}

 ### Define the Key Vault instance

 In this scenario, and every other real-world setup, there is a bit more that we want to configure.
-You can use the documentation URL to see the module’s documentation online for other supported parameters.
+You can use the documentation URL (by hovering over the module) to see the module’s documentation online for other supported parameters.
 The ```main.bicep``` might look like this:

 ```bicep {lineNos=inline}
 // the scope, the deployment deploys resources to